SleipnirGroup/Choreo/docs/choreolib/installation.md

 The maven artifacts can be built using `./gradlew publish` or `./gradlew publishToMavenLocal` for local library access.

-note: if you run `gradlew` on a unix system and end up with `permission denied`, then run `sudo chmod +x choreolib/gradlew` or the `gradlew` location given.

 The built library will be located in the respective operating system's m2 folder.
 By default, Maven local repository is defaulted to ${user.home}/.m2/repository folder:

 - Unix/Mac OS X - `~/.m2/repository`